-Netherlands: Although the Dutch government is of the belief that working time reduction can help in the fight against unemployment, it intends to go its own ways on the issue.
+Netherlands: Although the Dutch government is of the belief that working time reduction can help in the fight against came into effect on 1 July.

 A study has revealed virtually no change in the labour market situation of ethnic minorities.